cuevascarlos/ClinicalTrials/README.md

 Under the supervision of the professors *Nona Naderi* and *Sarah Cohen-Boulakia*.

-*Keywords:* Name Entity Recognition, NER, clinical trials, PICO corpus.
+*Keywords:* Name Entity Recognition, NER, clinical trials, PICO corpus, Reproducibility.

 ### Introduction

-The main objective of this work is to replicate the work done in the article ([PICO Corpus: A Publicly Available Corpus to Support Automatic Data Extraction from Biomedical Literature](https://aclanthology.org/2022.wiesp-1.4.pdf)).
+The main objective of this work is to reproduce the work done in the article ([PICO Corpus: A Publicly Available Corpus to Support Automatic Data Extraction from Biomedical Literature](https://aclanthology.org/2022.wiesp-1.4.pdf)).

 The pipeline of the project is tha following: